Cave of Treasures: Biblical narrative and Christological prefiguration

 The freedom with which the author makes these assertions shows how fluid and loosely defined early Church canons were and the limited power of the Church to enforce them.
 Additionally, in the absence of a strongly policed state like that of Justinian I, Jewish communities were able to critique Christianity, including questions concerning the genealogy of Christ.
 The text addresses such criticisms while also reinforcing Christianity's distinct identity in relation to surrounding religious traditions.

 Adam's resting place at Golgotha is described as the "center of the world" where major events in soteriology occur.
 The Cave deliberately omits sections critical to Judaism such as those of Moses in the Book of Exodus to maintain the biblical account in a Christian framework.

-The text also describes multiple "falls" of humanity beyond Eden.
+The text also describes multiple "falls" of humanity beyond the events at Eden.
 The first one involves the loss of virginity after the initial fall, yet Seth's offsprings are committed to abstaining from fornication, unlike Cain's offsprings.
-These two oppositions emphasizes the value of asceticism, where Seth is honored for his chastity and teaches virtue to his sons and chastity to his daughters, but they ultimately succumb to temptation when lured by the Cainites through the enchanting music of a flute.
+These two oppositions emphasize the value of asceticism, where Seth is honored for his chastity and teaches virtue to his sons and chastity to his daughters, but they ultimately succumb to temptation when lured by the Cainites through the enchanting music of a flute.
 Another significant fall occurs at the Tower of Babel, which brings the total to four falls.

-Assyrian and Mesopotamian Setting
+Assyrian and Mesopotamian setting

-The setting of the narrative is closely tied to Assyria, identified with the biblical "land of Nod."
+The setting of the narrative is closely tied to Assyria, identified with the biblical "land of Nod".
 Cain is exiled there, the Magi receive incense there, and Nimrod's journeys are situated in this land.
-Adiabene is equated with Nod-Shirakan, a toponym attested in inscriptions at Erbil and Karka de-Beth Slouq.
+Adiabene is equated with Nod-Shirakan, a toponym attested in inscriptions at Erbil and Karka d-Beth Slouq.

 At the time of writing, many locations were already associated with Nimrod, such as Mosul, Nimrud-Athor, and Tell-Nimrud, the former capital of Ashurnasirpal, king of Assyria.
 References to places like Assur, Nineveh, and the shrine of Mar Qardagh at Melqi suggest that the native Mesopotamians of the period retained a living memory of their ancient Assyrian past, even though Tell-Nimrud itself had no continued settlement.
 The Cave of Treasures thus merges two traditions, Jewish-Christian and Assyrian.
 By the early sixth century, when the text was composed, these traditions had become intertwined into a shared foundation myth for the territory of Assyria.

-The author engages with these matters because he sought to construct a foundation myth for the Zoroastrian cult at a time when identifying Nimrod with Zoroaster was already commonplace.
+The author engaged with these matters because he sought to construct a foundation myth for the Zoroastrian cult at a time when identifying Nimrod with Zoroaster was already commonplace.
 According to the Targum, Nimrod was the founder of Babil, Resen, and Nineveh.
 It was necessary for the Assyrian author to develop such mythologies in order to condemn foreign cults within his land and to explain the origins of foreign religions and portraying them as traditions that were later corrupted.

 The Cave also links biblical Babylonian kings with contemporary Sasanian kings, identifying "Sisan the servant of Nimrod" with Sasanian kings and even presenting one of the Magi as king of Persia.